 In this issue’s podcast, experts from academia, industry and climate activism discuss the true cost of streaming: asking who is responsible – is it ‘big tech’ or the individual at fault? – and considering the options for a positive data future that doesn’t cost the planet.

-Mél is the Director of the Environmental Media Lab (EML) and an Associate Professor in Communication, Media and Film at the University of Calgary.
+Mél is the Director of the Environmental Media Lab (EML) and an Associate Professor in Communication, Media and Film at the University of Calgary, Canada.

 Since 2012, Mél’s research has been on server farms and data centers – their social implications and environmental impacts: the ‘Data Center Industrial Complex’.
 She has also been researching genomics in the cloud and moving to explore data storage onto DNA and is interested in #digitaldeath and Big Tech fantasies of reviving and/or preserving consciousness in the cloud.

-Jenny is a Researcher at the Ada Lovelace Institute, focussing on algorithm accountability.
+Jenny is a researcher at the Ada Lovelace Institute in London, focussing on algorithm accountability.
 She leads work on methods for inspecting and assessing algorithmic systems and their impact on people and society.
 Jenny is the lead instructor with Code First: Girls, founded the Coders Who Teach community, and curates London Tech Meetups.

-The Secret Life of Streaming is hosted by Teresa Dillon who is an artist, researcher and Professor of City Futures at the School of Art and Design, UWE, Bristol.
+Stream If You Wanna Die Faster is hosted by Teresa Dillon who is an artist, researcher and Professor of City Futures at the School of Art and Design, UWE Bristol.
 Teresa’s work symbolically and critically examines the techno-civic systems, which affect and shape everyday urban life.